Como Caminamos

 -

-Collaborative autoethnography is a way of learning through lived experience, reflection, and dialogue.
+Collaborative autoethnography is a way of learning through attention to lived experience, reflection, and dialogue.

 In this project, that means we write with and through our own experiences while also listening closely to each other.
 The work moves between the personal and the collective: family histories, language, politics, ecology, class, identity, and everyday life in the Rio Grande Valley all become part of the conversation.